Youth Seeking Support: There Is Help!

 • Information systems are coordinated, and data is evaluated to improve services and population health while reducing healthcare costs.

 In January 2018, the network included three Federally Qualified Health Clinics and eight nonprofit community service organizations and programs.
-In the following year and a half, the network grew and added 14 community service organizations and had 60 navigators in all.
+In the following year and a half, the network grew, adding 14 community service organizations and had 60 navigators in all.
 As of July 2019, the City of Santa Fe joined as a partner bringing twenty navigators from thirteen community organizations.
 In 2021 the network had over 200 navigators in 60 plus programs and organizations funded by the City and County.

 Stakeholders meet regularly to define best practices and benchmarks for success in meeting social needs.
-All network navigators are linked by a common software platform to make referrals for services and goods in and out of the network and allow for online and in-real-time data sharing, communication, and reporting.
+A common software platform links all network navigators to make referrals for services and goods in and out of the network, allowing for online and real-time data sharing, communication, and reporting.

 Quarterly newsletters provide information about the network, and three short videos document how CONNECT has impacted the lives of three individuals in our community.